-Have a comprehensive eye exam.
+Have a comprehensive eye examination.

 You may think your vision is fine or that your eyes are healthy.
 When it comes to common vision problems, some people do not realise they could see better with glasses or contact lenses.
 In addition, many common eye diseases such as glaucoma, diabetic eye disease and age-related macular degeneration often have no warning signs.
 A comprehensive eye exam is the only way to detect these diseases in their early stages.